The Sydney Health Community Network (SHCN) is one of the seven member organisations of Central and Eastern Sydney PHN (CESPHN).

-The Sydney Health Community Network (SHCN) was established to ensure a strong and independent community perspective and to advocate for local health community issues.
+The Sydney Health Community Network was established to ensure a strong and independent community perspective and to advocate for local health community issues.

 Sydney Health Community Network will play an important role in monitoring the activities of the Central and Eastern Sydney PHN and ensuring that its programs meet the needs of the community.

 Membership of SHCN is open to community organisations who:

 SHCN provides your organisation with the opportunity to be more actively involved in the decision making through:

 To join SHCN complete the online application form or download and complete an application form

 The SHCN Board consists of up to six directors elected by Ordinary Members of SHCN and up to four persons appointed by the elected directors.

 Rosemary was appointed to the Sydney Health Community Network in 2015 and took up the role of Chair following the 2016 Annual General Meeting.
 She is the CEO of 3Bridges, a community organisation in south eastern Sydney supporting people as they transition through the major changes in life.
 Rosemary leads the 3Points Connection Series which brings business and community together to focus on "wicked problems".
 This has increased the focus on mental health, early years support and wellness at 3Bridges.
 Before taking up her current role, previous positions included being the CEO of Mamre House which had a disability enterprise and supported refugees.
 Rosemary has spent a number of years as a Board member focusing on social and affordable housing and was previously Chair of Evolve Housing.
 She has personal experience as a carer and advocate for complex health needs.
 Prior to working in the NFP sector Rosemary led a management consultancy service specialising in organisational and personal change, following a career within both the public and private sector.